How long does it take for a Green Card to arrive? Green Card processing times differ depending on the type of visa you apply for and the applicant.

 What Types of U.S. Green Card Can You Get?

-There are four main types of U.S. Green Card:
+There are four main types of U.S. Green Cards:

-The eligibility requirements, supporting documentation, and petitions, differ between each of the various Green Cards in these categories.
+The eligibility requirements, supporting documentation, and petitions differ between the various Green Cards in these categories.
 Immigration attorney or lawyer fees will also apply.

 EB-1 Green Card: Exceptional Ability

-• No labor certification required.
+- No labor certification required.
 Workers of extraordinary ability file themselves.
-Professors, researchers, managers, and executives must have an employee sponsor.
+Professors, researchers, managers, and executives must have an employer sponsor.

 EB-2 Green Card: Workers with Advanced Degrees

-• Eligibility: Workers with exceptional ability or professionals with an advanced degree and five years of experience working professionally in their field.
+- Eligibility: Workers with exceptional ability or professionals with an advanced degree.

-• Labor certification and a permanent job offer is required.
+- Labor certification and a permanent job offer are required.
 The U.S. employer must petition the U.S. Department of Labor on the worker’s behalf.

 EB-3 Green Card: Professionals and Skilled Workers

-• Labor certification and a permanent job offer is required.
+- Labor certification and a permanent job offer are required.
 The U.S. employer must petition the U.S. Department of Labor on the worker’s behalf.

-Family based immigrant visas are for a family member of a U.S. citizen or legal permanent resident.
-This is often called a “marriage green card” for spouses.
+Family-Based Immigrant Visas are for family members of U.S. citizens or legal permanent residents.
+This is often called a “Marriage-Based Green Card” for spouses.

-• Eligibility: Spouses, children, and parents of U.S. citizens, as well as spouses, children, and siblings of lawful permanent residents.
+- Eligibility: Spouses, children, parents, and siblings of U.S. citizens, as well as spouses and unmarried children of lawful permanent residents.

 Refugee and Special Immigrant Green Cards